Paulette-Zaldivar-Flores/Paulette-Zaldivar-Flores/README.md

 <br>

-<h3> 👩🏽‍💻 About Me </h3> Hey there!
+<h3> 👩🏽‍💻 About Me </h3>
+<p><Hey there!
 My name is Paulette, and I'm not just your average frontend developer.
 With over a decade of teaching experience under my belt, I bring a unique perspective to the table.
-I thrive on collaborating effectively with teams, and I've got a proven track record of producing clean and impressive applications.
+I thrive on collaborating effectively with teams, and I've got a proven track record of producing clean and impressive applications.</p>

-One thing you can count on is that I'm always there to lend a helping hand.
+<p>One thing you can count on is that I'm always there to lend a helping hand.
 You can feel comfortable approaching me for assistance at any time.
-I'm results-driven and pay close attention to the details, ensuring that my coding, management, and communication skills are put to good use in every web development project I tackle.
+I'm results-driven and pay close attention to the details, ensuring that my coding, management, and communication skills are put to good use in every web development project I tackle.</p>

-But it doesn't stop there.
+<p>But it doesn't stop there.
 I'm genuinely passionate about creating exceptional user experiences through my programming knowledge.
-I believe that technology should be a seamless and enjoyable part of our lives, and I'm excited to contribute to that vision.
+I believe that technology should be a seamless and enjoyable part of our lives, and I'm excited to contribute to that vision.</p>

-What truly motivates me is the opportunity to bring ideas to life.
+<p>What truly motivates me is the opportunity to bring ideas to life.
 I'm seeking an inclusive team that values professional growth, empathy, and creativity.
-If that sounds like your team, I'm ready to jump in and make a positive impact.
+If that sounds like your team, I'm ready to jump in and make a positive impact.</p>

-So don't hesitate to reach out to me.
-I'm here, eager to connect and explore how we can work together to create something amazing.
+<strong>So don't hesitate to reach out to me.
+I'm here, eager to connect and explore how we can work together to create something amazing.</strong>
 <br>
 <br>